 4. Check the Splitters

-Cox modem or routers usually come with splitters which divided the connection into more than one link.
-This makes the internet connection run faster as the speed is optimized.
+Cox modems or routers usually come with splitters, which divide the connection into more than one link.
+This optimizes the speed of the internet connection, making it run faster.

 If there is a problem with the splitters, your modem or router will not have an internet connection, causing the blinking green light.

-Sometimes the splitters can be overloaded which leads to overheating and slow internet connection.
+Sometimes, the splitters can be overloaded, which leads to overheating and a slow internet connection.